BeatriceStanila/100DaysOfCode---Week1-9/Week 1/Day1.md

-My first partner ever in the bootcamp is Kiane Gucher-Blackman!
+My first partner ever in the bootcamp - Kiane!
+We had such a blast!

 ✅ Introduction to computational thinking